-Home buyers need to arrange local building and pest inspection experts before they invest in them.
+Home buyers need to arrange local building and pest inspection experts like these guys before they invest in them.
 Building inspections will always include structural, systems and many other inspections, but it is just as important to have a home inspected for termites.

 The presence of pests, especially termites, can have a substantial impact on the value of properties.
 This is an area that is also not covered in home insurance policies, and this means that any damage to a home by termites has to be repaired by the owner at his cost.